Clonbur: Ballykine (Ballykyne) Castle

+The ruins of Ballykine (Ballykyne) Castle lie approximately 1.5 km east of Clonbur.
 One of a series of five fortifications from Ballinrobe to Ballindonage, it was originally owned by the O'Kynes.
-In 1571 it was seized for the Crown by Fitton, the then President of Connacht.
-For a period the de Burgos held it and later gave it to the MacDonnells (Scottish mercenaries) as service booty or bonnacht.
-Eventually it passed from Sir Richard O'Donnell to Sir Benjamin Lee Guinness and so became part of the Guinness estate.
+Dated to the 13th century, the castle was seized for the Crown in 1571 by Edward Fitton, the then President of Connacht.
+For a period, the de Burgos (Burke family) held it and later gave it to the MacDonnells (Scottish mercenaries) as service booty or bonnacht.
+Eventually it passed from Sir Richard O'Donnell to Sir Benjamin Lee Guinness and it became part of the Guinness estate.

-Architecturally, the castle has some puzzling features.
-The trabeated doorway with its inclined jambs pre-dates the rest of the structure by some 900 years.
-Certain sections of the stonework are not bonded together as a unit, a feature which suggests later additions to the original building.
+Architecturally, the castle has some unusual features, including a trabeated doorway which predates much of the rest of the structure by several hundred years.
+Other sections of stonework are also not fully bonded together, indicating several later additions to the original building.